Joseph-Q-Zales/ECM202A_2025Fall_Project_1/docs/index.md

 ### **3.3 NAS Objective, Search Space, and Training Procedure**

 This report uses the same terminology for experimentation as Optuna.
-A "study" refers to a full Optuna run with an objective, and a trial refers to one architecture and its resulting training, validation and hardware measurements [CITE, Optuna].
+A "study" refers to a full Optuna run with an objective, and a trial refers to one architecture and its resulting training, validation and hardware measurements [CITE, Optuna trial].
 TinyODOM-EX supports both single-objective (optimization with a scoring function) and multi-objective studies, with the configuration file controlling which type is run and whether energy is included in the optimization.

 TinyODOM-EX's NAS searches over hyperparameters for a temporal convolution network that maps the windowed inertial inputs to velocity (x and y) outputs.
 The search space is derived from the TinyODOM TCN design, while extending evaluation to incorporate hardware-grounded constraints *and* measured energy [CITE, TinyODOM].
 Across the full set of sampled hyperparemeters (detailed in Table X) for TinyODOM-EX, the search space spans approximately 8 million candidate combinations.